openziti/ziti-doc/docusaurus/docs/quickstarts/network/local-with-docker.md

 ```

 ## Create Edge Router Policies
-OpenZiti requires specific authorization of identities and routers ([edge router policies](/glossary#edge-router-policy)),
+OpenZiti requires explicit authorization of identities using ([edge router policies](/glossary#edge-router-policy)),
-as well as authorization of services and routers ([service edge router policies](/glossary#service-edge-router-policy)).
+as well as authorization of services and routers using ([service edge router policies](/glossary#service-edge-router-policy)).
 The docker-based quickstart doesn't perform these steps automatically.
 Run the initialization container one time, after
 starting the controller as shown